 The commencement booklet for the first graduation ceremony of Villa Maria College on June 4, 1925 listed eight graduates in the charter class.
 They were Sara Biberstein, Lucy Boyle, Margaret Mary Campbell, Clare Marie Devitt, Margaret Graham, Marion Kilker, Anne Reid, and Mae Agnes Tye.
 Added to this number were Sisters who had completed their studies in the evenings and on Saturdays.
 One of the graduates in this group was Sister Maria who had entered with the original freshman class but in her sophomore year joined the Sisters, Servants of the Immaculate Heart of Mary.
 Also, included in the graduating class were Sisters Helen Patricia, Mary Donatus, Saint Bernard, and Madeleine Marie (IUA).

-At the first graduation ceremony, the presentation of candidates was given by Reverend John J. Bonner, D.D., and the degrees were conferred by Right Reverend Thomas J. Shahan, S.T.D., who also addressed the graduates.
+At the first graduation ceremony, Reverend John J. Bonner, D.D. presented the candidates and the degrees were conferred by Right Reverend Thomas J. Shahan, S.T.D., who also addressed the graduates.
 The ceremony was held in the Green Room, where it would continue to be held for several years.

 The following year, on June 7, 1926, Father Anthony Flynn, the school chaplain, presided at High Mass.
 His Eminence Cardinal Dennis Dougherty conferred the degrees to eight graduates.
 The address was given by Very Reverend Joseph M. Corrigan, D.D., rector of Saint Charles Seminary, and the Baccalaureate Mass was celebrated in Villa Maria Chapel.